eduardo20calvo/SQL_Suspicious_Transactions/README.md

 ![bokeh_plot (7)](https://github.com/eduardo20calvo/SQL_Suspicious_Transactions/assets/104874384/7c888b23-7f74-4f0c-a375-03fc460a4684)

 Based on our findings, there are clearly outliers in every single month except February.
-These outliers suggest that someone indeed used the cardholders credit card to pay for expensive meals for those monnths.
+These outliers suggest that someone indeed used the cardholders credit card to pay for expensive meals for those months.
 As can be seen in the February plot, the spread of the transactions is tighter from $1 to $18.

 ## Conclusion